Festival Fun

 **Participants should wear comfortable clothing and shoes that allow you to move freely.
 No special dance attire is required.

-Beer Tasting w/Gridiron Brewing
+Beer Tasting w/The Porch

 Food & Drink

-Decorative Knot Tying (Carrick Knot Placemat)
+Decorative Knot Tying (Ocean Plait Mat)

 Workshop